young-geng/EasyLM/README.md

 * [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta)

 ## Discord Server
 We are running an unofficial Discord community (unaffiliated with Google) for discussion related to training LLMs in JAX.
 [Follow this link to join the Discord server](https://discord.gg/Rf4drG3Bhp).
-We have dedicated channels for several JAX based LLM frameworks, include EasyLM, [JaxSeq](https://github.com/Sea-Snell/JAXSeq), [Alpa](https://github.com/alpa-projects/alpa) and [Levanter](https://github.com/stanford-crfm/levanter).
+We have dedicated channels for several JAX-based LLM frameworks, including EasyLM, [JaxSeq](https://github.com/Sea-Snell/JAXSeq), [Alpa](https://github.com/alpa-projects/alpa) and [Levanter](https://github.com/stanford-crfm/levanter).

 ## Models Trained with EasyLM
 ### OpenLLaMA
 OpenLLaMA is our permissively licensed reproduction of LLaMA which can be used for commercial purposes.
 Check out the [project main page here](https://github.com/openlm-research/open_llama).
-The OpenLLaMA can serve as drop in replacement for the LLaMA weights in EasyLM.
+OpenLLaMA can serve as a drop-in replacement for the LLaMA weights in EasyLM.
 Please refer to the [LLaMA documentation](docs/llama.md) for more details.

 ### Koala
 Koala is our new chatbot fine-tuned on top of LLaMA.
-If you are interested in our Koala chatbot, you can check out the [blogpost](https://bair.berkeley.edu/blog/2023/04/03/koala/) and [documentation for running it locally](docs/koala.md).
+If you are interested in our Koala chatbot, you can check out the [blog post](https://bair.berkeley.edu/blog/2023/04/03/koala/) and [documentation for running it locally](docs/koala.md).

 ## Installation
 The installation method differs between GPU hosts and Cloud TPU hosts.
-The first step is to pull from GitHub.
+The first step is to pull this repository from GitHub.

 ``` shell
 git clone https://github.com/young-geng/EasyLM.git